Skip to content

 1. Abuse Detection and Shared IP Protection

-Unlike most providers that rely on reactive spam filtering, MailChannels proactively detects abuse at the sender level.
-This protects your domain and IP reputation, even on shared infrastructure.
+Most providers rely on reactive spam filtering.
+MailChannels proactively detects abuse at the sender level to protect your domain and IP reputation, even on shared pools.

 2. Built-In Deliverability Optimization